 The Introductory Economics Center provides resources and support for all faculty, teaching assistants, and students involved with Econ 1.

 The Econ Peer Advisors meet with students in the Landau Economics building.
 They can answer questions students have about the major, coursework, internships, studying abroad, and the variety of other opportunites available at Stanford.
-Winter 2016 Peer Advising Schedule
+Peer Advising Schedule: May 2016

 Each summer the Department of Economics employs undergraduates as Research Assistants (RAs) for faculty on the Stanford campus during a ten-week period.
 Participants are rising juniors and seniors, and most go on to write an honors thesis.